MattyOBar/CurrencyPal/resources/design-document.md

 U1.
 As a CurrencyPal bank teller, I want to quickly and efficiently find exchange rates when I know the set amount I would like to exchange.

 U2.
-As a CurrencyPal bank teller, I want to be able to create a transaction to convert a specific amount of money from one currency to another.
+As a CurrencyPal bank teller, I want to be able to create a transaction to convert a specific amount of money from one currency to another for a specific user.

 U3.
 As a CurrencyPal bank teller, I want to look up transaction history by customerID.

 U4.
 As a CurrencyPal bank teller, I want to view the transaction history by currency.

 U5.
-As a CurrencyPal bank teller, I want to be able to schedule automatic conversions for customers based on the exchange rates.
+As a CurrencyPal bank teller, I want to be able to schedule automatic transaction for customers based on a specific exchange.

 U6.
-As a CurrencyPal bank teller, I want to send myself an alert when currencies reach a certain rate.
-U7.
 As a CurrencyPal bank teller, I want to be able to help customers transfer money to each other, in a designated currency.

 ## 4. Project Scope